 - Protein structure prediction from sequence

-- Prediction of protein-ligand and protein-protein
+- Prediction of protein-ligand and protein-protein interactions

-- Modeling of macromolecular complex structures by combinations
+- Modeling of macromolecular complex structures by combinations of experimental methods

-- Simulation of enzymatic mechanisms and their coupling to
+- Simulation of enzymatic mechanisms and their coupling to macromolecular dynamics

-- Analysis and simulation of biological systems of material and
+- Analysis and simulation of biological systems of material and information processing

-- Genetics of genes, proteins, organisms and populations, and
+- Genetics of genes, proteins, organisms and populations, and their evolutionary pathways

 - Patterns of infectious disease communication and development of resistance

 To help develop these proposals, we will host a videocast workshop.
 See below for more details.